!Header Logo

 Don’t Go Crazy

 It’s easy to go overboard when giving your furry best friend treats.
 Fido and Fluffy are both very, very good at getting us to pamper them.
-Treats should only make up about 5-10 percent of their daily caloric intake.
+Treats should only account for 5-10 percent of your dog’s daily caloric intake.
+When you give dogs treats, choose options that are low in calories and made from high-quality ingredients to support their overall health.
 Steel yourself against that adorably sad stare and those plaintive meows!

 Make Fido Work